bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mackenzie.md

 7. Received numerous awards for her research including the Alexander von Humboldt Fellowship from Germany.
 8. Became the first African American woman to become a full professor at the Massachusetts Institute of Technology.

-Born 2 May1903, Edinburgh, Scotland.
+Born 2 May 1903, Edinburgh, Scotland.
 Died 22 February 1989, North York, Ontario, Canada.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Mackenzie/)